deltachat/deltachat-core-rust/python/doc/cffi/examples.rst

 - terminates the bot if the message `/quit` is sent

-.. include:: ../examples/echo_and_quit.py
+.. include:: ../../examples/echo_and_quit.py
     :literal:

-With this file in your working directory you can run the bot by specifying a database path, an e-mail address and password of a SMTP-IMAP account::
+With this file in your working directory you can run the bot by specifying a database path, an email address and password of a SMTP-IMAP account::

     $ cd examples